maxadamo/galera_proxysql/README.md

 ## Limitations

-- minor version supports only latest and installed (in other words, only major versions are supported)
+- missing SSL support
-- init script management can be improved
+- init script management needs to be improved
 - not yet tested on ipv4 only (it should work)

 ## Development